-- Proposal 1: "FOR" the election of each of the nominees named in this proxy statement to serve on the Company's Board of Directors; - Proposal 2: "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2020. - Proposal 3: "FOR" the proposal on executive compensation ("Say-on-Pay" vote); and - In the discretion of the proxies on other matters properly brought before the meeting.
+- Proposal 1: "FOR" the election of each of the nominees named in this proxy statement to serve on the Company's Board of Directors; - Proposal 2: "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2022; and - In the discretion of the proxies on other matters properly brought before the meeting.

 If your shares are held in street name through a broker, bank or other nominee for your benefit and your voting instruction form is properly executed, returned and received before the meeting and is not revoked, it will be voted in accordance with your instructions.
-If you have not furnished voting instructions within a specified period before the meeting, under current National Association Securities Dealers ("NASDAQ") rules, brokerage firms and nominees that are members of the NASDAQ may vote their customers' unvoted shares on "routine" matters but not on non-routine matters.
-Under the NASDAQ rules, routine matters include the ratification of the appointment of our independent registered public accounting firm but do not include the other proposals on the ballot
+If you have not furnished voting instructions within a specified period before the meeting, under current National Association of Securities Dealers ("NASDAQ") rules, brokerage firms and nominees that are members of the NASDAQ may vote their customers' unvoted shares on "routine" matters but not on non-routine matters.
+Under the NASDAQ rules, routine matters include the ratification of the appointment of our independent registered public accounting firm but do not include the other proposals on the ballot.